AI SaaS Demo Follow-Up Calls

 Where the payoff shows up operationally

-- Capture demo requests, pricing calls, trial hand-raisers, webinar replies, no-show reschedules, procurement questions, and security-review callbacks while intent is active.
+- Start from a source record for demo requests, pricing calls, trial hand-raisers, webinar replies, no-show reschedules, procurement questions, and security-review callbacks while intent is active.

-- Collect buying role, company size, use case, current tools, urgency, timeline, source, meeting preference, and buying-committee context.
+- Collect source owner, buying role, company size, use case, current tools, trial state, no-show reason, urgency, timeline, meeting preference, and buying-committee context.

 - Separate booked demo, qualified discovery, trial assist, no-show rebook, procurement callback, security-review handoff, and staff-review paths.